 Since 2017, we’ve been hosting a day of hands-on tech workshops for Year 9 pupils across 4 schools in Bristol, in collaboration with large regional engineering firms and smaller companies that Engine Shed and SETsquared Bristol are home to.

-The aim of the project is to introduce a selected group of students to the real-world applications of STEM (science, technology, engineering, and maths) subjects.
-The activity day is designed to inspire and engage the students, and encourage them to consider careers that can use the skills they develop in these areas.
+The aim of the visit is to introduce students to the real-world applications of STEM (science, technology, engineering, and maths) subjects and to encourage them to consider careers that can use the skills they develop in these areas.